OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_glossary-partial.md

 <p>The first <a href="/intro/glossary#arbitrum-anytrust-chain">Arbitrum AnyTrust Chain</a> running on Ethereum mainnet.
 Introduces cheaper transactions; great for gaming and social use-cases.
 Implements the <a href="/intro/glossary#arbitrum-anytrust-protocol">Arbitrum AnyTrust Protocol</a>, not the <a href="/intro/glossary#arbitrum-rollup-protocol">Arbitrum Rollup Protocol</a> protocol.
 Governed by the <a href="https://docs.arbitrum.foundation/gentle-intro-dao-governance">Arbitrum DAO</a>.</p>

 ### Arbitrum One {#arbitrum-one}
 <p>The first <a href="/intro/glossary#arbitrum-rollup-chain">Arbitrum Rollup Chain</a> running on Ethereum mainnet.
-Great for decentralized finance and other use-cases that demand strong security guaruntees.
+Great for decentralized finance and other use-cases that demand strong security guarantees.
 Governed by the <a href="https://docs.arbitrum.foundation/gentle-intro-dao-governance">Arbitrum DAO</a>.</p>

 ### Arbitrum Orbit {#arbitrum-orbit}
 <p>Arbitrum Orbit refers to the ability for anyone to permissionlessly deploy <a href="/intro/glossary#layer-3-l3">Layer 3 (L3)</a> chains on top of Arbitrum <a href="/intro/glossary#layer-2-l2">Layer 2 (L2)</a> chains.</p>